 Migration can be performed at the current time.
 Please provide us with the following details to start the migration:

-- URL to access the c-panel account in the source server.
+- URL to access the c-panel account on the source server.

-- Correct Login details for the c-panel account in the source server.
+- Correct Login details for the c-panel account on the source server.

 However, to reduce the downtime for the transferring of accounts, take the following steps: